jozefcipa/laundry-alert/nginx/README.md

-# NGINX Proxy
+# Nginx Proxy

-We use NGINX as a simple proxy server to handle SSL termination and forward requests to the Node.js API running on `http://localhost:1234`.
+We use Nginx as a simple proxy server to handle SSL termination and forward requests to the Node.js API running on `http://localhost:1234`.

 ## Generating SSL certificates
 We use [mkcert](https://github.com/FiloSottile/mkcert) utility to generate the SSL certificates.